Thinking Ahead to Hawaii’s Primaries . . .

 New polling mocks my nagging doubts expressed below:

 More than half the respondents — 52.6 percent — had already voted.
-And of that group, Djou got 45 percent of the vote, one reason it’s so difficult to imagine trends changing in …
+And of that group, Djou got 45 percent of the vote, one reason it’s so difficult to imagine trends changing in any significant …

 For a Democratic District, This Place Votes for a Lot of Republicans